microsoft/CameraTraps/api/batch_processing/integration/remote_desktop.md

 ![screenshot of the networking overview page](images/vm_7_networking.png)

-2 - In the subsequent interface, select "Configuration" from the menu on the left, and check the "Static" radio button.
+2 - In the subsequent interface, select "Configuration" from the menu on the left, and check the "Static" radio button instead.
+Remember to click on the "Save" button above to record this change.

 ![screenshot of the networking configuration page](images/vm_8_static_ip.png)